-Via the corporate identity, the organization subsequently communicates its identity.
-Corporate identity is broader and farther reaching than a number of house style elements.
+Via the brand identity, the small business subsequently communicates its identity.
+Brand identity is broader and farther reaching than a number of house style elements.
 It’s a combination of:

 - behavior: shaped by company culture, based on the norms and values within the organization;

 - design: the consistent use of certain visual trademarks, such as company logo, use of color and style elements;